Double-path dark-state laser cooling in a three-level system: Introduction

-The detrimental effect of the heating associated to the carrier transition can be overcome by means of dark state cooling schemes.
-Here, the destructive interference that generates Electromagnetically Induced Transparency (EIT) \cite{Imamoglu2005} cancels the resonant absorption.
-In a three level lambda system, the Raman coupling dresses the atomic states giving rise to one dark state and two excited states.
-By adjusting the detuning $\Delta$ and laser intensity $\Omega$ correctly, an effective coupling of the dark and the longest lived excited state can be achieved with a detuning equal to the trap frequency \cite{Morigi2000, Roos2000}.
-The involvement of the dark state ensures the cancellation of the carrier transition, and the detuning adjustment enhances the red sideband transition with respect to blue sideband excitations.
-All in all, final ocupation numbers proportional to $\frac{\Gamma^2}{16 |\Delta|^2} $ can be achieved, while the rate scales as $\eta^2\frac{\Omega^2}{\Gamma}$, thus beating sideband cooling for large detunings.
+The limitations of sideband cooling can be overcome by involving a third electronic level.
+On the one hand, this may be used to adjust the effective linewitdh of the transition \cite{Marzoli1994, Monroe1995}.
+Alternatively, the destructive interference that generates electromagnetically induced transparency (EIT) \cite{Fleischhauer2005} may be used to design dark state cooling schemes \cite{Morigi2000,Roos2000, Morigi2003} that overcome the detrimental effect of the heating associated to the carrier transition.
+In a three level lambda system, a Raman coupling dresses the electronic states giving rise to one dark state and two bright states.
+By adjusting the detuning $\Delta$ and laser intensity $\Omega$ correctly, an effective coupling of the dark state with the narrowest bright state can be achieved with a detuning equal to the trap frequency \cite{Morigi2000, Roos2000, Morigi2003}.
+The use of a dark state ensures the cancellation of the carrier transition, and the detuning adjustment enhances the red sideband transition with respect to blue sideband excitations.
+All in all, final ocupation numbers proportional to $\left(\frac{\Gamma}{4 \Delta}\right)^2+O(\eta^2) $ can be achieved, while the rate is upper bounded by $\frac{\eta^2\Omega^2}{2\Gamma}$, thus beating sideband cooling for large detunings.

-In the case of the Stark shift (SSh) cooling method \cite{Retzker2007}, it is assumed that the Raman coupling present in the EIT scheme does not affect the mechanical degrees of freedom.
-Instead, this role is taken over by a direct and resonant coupling of the two lowest lying states.
-The dark and bright states with respect to the Raman coupling are precisely the dressed states of this new coupling, and its Stark shift can be adjusted through the coupling intensity \cite{Jonathan2000}.
-If adjusted to the value of the trap frequency, a red sideband coupling is favored.
-This effectively transfers the mechanical energy to the bright state and then it is dissipated through its coupling to the excited state.
+The Stark shift (SSh) cooling method \cite{Retzker2007} is another instance of a dark state cooling scheme for a three level lambda system.
+In this case the focus resides upon the lowest lying states.
+A microwave coupling imparts a finite but small momentum on the transition so that a quantum gate \cite{Jonathan2000} can be tailored to involve the mechanical and electronic degrees of freedom.
+A simple Raman coupling is designed to introduce broadening in such a way that more energetic mechanical states are coupled to a dissipative electronic level.
+If tuned to the value of the trap frequency, a red sideband coupling is favored and the carrier transition is canceled.
 Higher values of laser intensities can be applied with this proposal, allowing for an effectively faster operation of the scheme.

-The limiting factor on both EIT and SSh coolings is the heating associated to the off-resonant blue sideband which, after the carrier transition, is the only heating process left up to first order phonon processes.
-For large $\Gamma$ it is not possible to neglect the effect of the blue sideband, and cooling efficiency might be affected.